grscheller/scheller-linux-archive/grok/Haskell/pythag-triples/README.md

 the Stack buildtool.
 Pathagorean Triples was just being an interesting fairly self contained topic to base the project on.

+Stack just does not play nice with the Arch Linux Haskell build infrastructure.
+As a result, I switched to Cabal as my build tool.

 ### Original Stack Build

 A package.yaml file was used to configure the build.
 This allowed